-If you travel to countries where the use of chip & signature credit cards isn’t an issue, the Chase Sapphire Preferred® card is one of the best options to have.
+If you travel to countries where the use of chip & signature credit cards isn’t an issue, the Chase Sapphire Preferred® Card card is one of the best options to have.
 This is one of our favorite credit cards, for both travel and overall rewards.
-When you book flights and hotels using this card you can earn as much as 2.5% back through rewards.
+When you book flights and hotels using this card you can earn as much as 2.5% back through rewards (2 points per dollar multiplied by the 1.25 bonus when redeeming for travel on the Chase portal).
 The same rate applies to dining.
 Because of this, the card is the perfect choice for a traveler who also spends a lot on cuisines (whether internationally or back at home).

 - Chase Ultimate Rewards® is a fantastic rewards program

 - Sizable welcome bonus, worth up to $1,000

 - Flexible rewards points that can be transferred to a number of different hotel and airline partners

 Chase Sapphire Reserve®: Best for Luxury International Travel

 Anyone who spends a lot of time in airports will find value in the Chase Sapphire Reserve®.
 This premium credit card has a hefty annual fee of $550 per year.
 However, the card pays for itself with the plethora of perks the card offers.
 The $300 Annual Travel Credit alone drops the card’s price to $250 per year for users who take advantage of the feature.